Physics & Astronomy Faculty Publications and Presentations

 Abstract

 The interaction between atoms and a quantized radiation field is fundamentally important in quantum optics and quantum information science.
-Due to their unusual properties, Rydberg atoms are promising building blocks for two-qubit gates and atom-light quantum interfaces, exploiting the Rydberg blockade interaction which prevents two atoms at close distance from being simultaneously excited to Rydberg states.
+Due to their unusual properties, Rydberg atoms are promising building blocks for two-qubit gates and atom-light quantum interfaces, exploiting the Rydberg blockade interaction which prevents two atoms at close distance (< 10μm) from being simultaneously excited to Rydberg states.
 Recently, this effect was used to engineer quantum processors based on arrays of interacting Rydberg atoms illuminated by Raman lasers.
-Motivated by these experiments, we extend the Jaynes-Cummings model to study the interaction between two Rydberg atoms interacting by the Rydberg blockade and a quantized radiation field.
-We find a rich variety of Rabi oscillations and entanglement between the atoms and the radiation field as a function of initial conditions and interaction time, which may be used to obtain atom-light quantum interfaces as components for future long-distance quantum communication.
+Motivated by these experiments, we extend the Jaynes–Cummings model to study the interaction between two Rydberg atoms interacting by the Rydberg blockade and a quantized radiation field.
+We consider both number (Fock) states of the field and single-mode quantum coherent states.
+In particular, we discuss different types of entanglements between various components of the total system consisting of the two Rydberg-interacting atoms and coherent states of the field, and show that the behavior is significantly different compared to a system with non-interacting atoms corresponding to the two-atom Tavis-Cummings model.
+Our results are relevant in view of atom-light quantum interfaces as components for future long-distance quantum communication.

 Share